 Over the years I understood that it is not worth wasting my time with someone who does not add anything positive to my life.
 Time is the most valuable thing we have in our lives and it is something that we can never recover.

 My godfather always says that “if it’s broken don’t fix it, find something new.”
 Maybe it sounds cruel at first, but why insist on relationships that wear us out and that have already shown signs that are not healthy?
 Love does not have to be complicated or difficult, and of course, relationships require work but there is a fine line between what’s a healthy relationship to what’s a toxic one.

 “If a guy makes your life more difficult, more stressful, more unpleasant, it’s a bad relationship”- Matthew Hussey

 Let them know that your time is worth it.
 So!
 Do not waste your time with people who do not deserve it because you are depriving yourself on investing that time in someone worthwhile.

 Bed Is The Mirror Of How Your Relationship Is

-Sex is not the most important part of a relationship but it does play an important role.
-Sex is the canary in the coal mine.
-The miners used to take caged canaries underground when they did their work.
-If there was a carbon dioxide leak in the mine the bird was the first to fall dead, and in this way the miners would know that they should leave the mine.
+Miners used to take caged canaries underground when they did their work, so if there was a carbon dioxide leak in the mine the bird was the first to fall dead, in this way miners would know that they should leave the mine.

 Of course, we can all have bad days where the last thing we want to think is sex.
 But when the excuses begin to be more frequent as “I’m tired“, “I have too much work”, or the classic one “I have a headache”, the alarms should turn on and we should start paying attention to the small details and see “what’s going on” in our relationships.

 “Sex is an emotion in motion.”― Mae West